 - After we have your application and supporting documents, we’re able to complete a preliminary assessment of your situation.

 - The preliminary assessment is a very detailed process where we identify any possible problems from a lending point of view.

 - We will also calculate your borrowing capacity or borrowing power.

-- Our brokers will then assess which lenders can assist and compare a suitable loans at the lowest interest rates.
+- Our brokers will then assess which lenders can assist and compare a suitable loans at competitive interest rates.